Diversity, Equity & Justice

 Our aim is for MIR to become a model for diversity and inclusive excellence through progressive hiring practices, policies and cutting-edge research on health disparities relating to radiological health care.
+We strive to:

 - Recruit, develop and retain diverse trainees, faculty and staff

-Create a diverse, supportive work environment
+- Create a diverse, supportive work environment

-Provide a culturally competent and inclusive patient healthcare experience
+- Provide a culturally competent and inclusive patient healthcare experience

-Enhance accountability, collaboration and efficacy through strategic use of diversity, equity and inclusion (DEI) data in planning and assessment
+- Enhance accountability, collaboration and efficacy through strategic use of diversity, equity and inclusion (DEI) data in planning and assessment

 We understand that fostering an inclusive environment for our faculty, staff, trainees and patients requires proactive, thoughtful work.
 MIR is deeply committed to continuing existing efforts and implementing new initiatives that include: